 Prior to her time at American University, she completed her M.A. studies in political science at the Free University of Berlin, spent a year as a visiting graduate student at Johns Hopkins University in Baltimore, and has lived and worked in France and Ghana.

-Kantel, Anne (forthcoming).
+Kantel, Anne.
+2019.
 "Fishing for Power: Incursions of the Ugandan Authoritarian State."
 Annals of the American Association of Geographers.
-Special Issue 2019.

 Wapner, Paul, and Anne Kantel.
 June 2017.
 “Global Civil Society,“ in: Environmental Governance Reconsidered: Challenges, Choices, and Opportunities (2nd Edition), edited by Robert Durant, Daniel Fiorino and Rosemary O’Leary.
 Cambridge, MA: MIT Press.

 Atzili, Boaz, and Anne Kantel.
 2015.
 “Accepting the Unacceptable: Lessons from West Germany’s Changing Border Politics.”
 International Studies Review 17(4): 588-616.

 Kantel, Anne, et al. 2017.
 “The Specter of Uncertainty: Policies for Strengthening the Transatlantic Relationship from the Next Generation of Leaders.”
 American Institute for Contemporary German Studies, http://www.aicgs.org/publication/the-specter-of-uncertainty/

 Fall 2016: SISU-105 World Politics (Teaching Assistant)